libsndfile/libsamplerate/docs/api_misc.md

   converter, providing a worst case Signal-to-Noise Ratio (SNR) of 97 decibels (dB) at a bandwidth of 97%.
-All three SRC_SINC_* converters are based on the techniques of [Julius O. Smith](http://ccrma.stanford.edu/~jos/resample/) although this code was developed independantly.
+All three SRC_SINC_* converters are based on the techniques of [Julius O. Smith](http://ccrma.stanford.edu/~jos/resample/) although this code was developed independently.
 - **SRC_SINC_MEDIUM_QUALITY** - This is another bandlimited interpolator much
   like the previous one.
 It has an SNR of 97dB and a bandwidth of 90%.
 The speed of the conversion is much faster than the previous one.